 Topical terminology: Many domains have specialized terms with meanings that differ from daily language.
 In sailing, for example, beam, beat, bend, and block all have meanings related to boats and wind.
 Terms in Kamusi can be designated as belonging to terminology sets for particular domains, making it possible to identify the vocabulary that should be preferred for particular documents.

 These aspirations for next-generation MT are built into Kamusi’s design.
 The current state of the art offers translations that range from awful to adequate, depending on the language pair, the complexity of the text, and the user’s expectations.
-We contend that SMT is reaching the limits of its potential, and radical progress in MT will only come from approaches that focus on how vocabularies and grammars interact, within and across languages.
+We contend that SMT is reaching the limits of its potential, NN will quickly max out, and radical progress in MT will only come from approaches that focus on how vocabularies and grammars interact, within and across languages.
 The Kamusi structure is crafted to support the fine-grained data needed for a quantum leap in translation technology, the jump from adequate to excellent.
 In our effort to produce a global online living dictionary, we have embarked on collecting rich data for many languages – data that will serve as the bedrock of excellent universal translation.

 These are the languages for which we have datasets that we are actively working toward putting online.
 Languages that are Active for you to search are marked with "A" in the list below.